mesosphere/marathon/docs/docs/command-line-flags.md

     assigning ports to apps.
 * `--local_port_min` (Optional.
 Default: 10000): Min port number to use when assigning ports to apps.
-* `--max_tasks_per_offer` (Optional.
-Default: 1): Launch at most this number of tasks per Mesos offer.
+* <span class="label label-default">v0.8.2</span> `--max_tasks_per_offer` (Optional.
+Default: 1): Launch at most this
+    number of tasks per Mesos offer.
 Usually, there is one offer per cycle and slave.
 You can speed up launching tasks by increasing this number.
-* `--max_tasks_per_offer_cycle` (Optional.
-Default: 1000): Launch at most this number of tasks per Mesos offer cycle.
+* <span class="label label-default">v0.8.2</span> `--max_tasks_per_offer_cycle` (Optional.
+Default: 1000): Launch at
+    most this number of tasks per Mesos offer cycle.
     A larger value speeds up launching new tasks.
     Yet, choosing a too large value might overwhelm Mesos/Marathon with processing task updates.
 * `--mesos_role` (Optional.
 Default: None): Mesos role for this framework.
 If set, Marathon receives resource offers for the specified role in addition to resources with the role designation '*'.
-* `--default_accepted_resource_roles` (Optional.
-Default: all roles): Default for the `"acceptedResourceRoles"` attribute as a comma-separated list of strings.
+* <span class="label label-default">v0.9.0</span> `--default_accepted_resource_roles` (Optional.
+Default: all roles):
+    Default for the `"acceptedResourceRoles"`
+    attribute as a comma-separated list of strings.
 All app definitions which do not specify this attribute explicitly use this value for launching new tasks.
 Examples: `*`, `production,*`, `production`
 * `--mesos_user` (Optional.
 Default: current user): Mesos user for